Keeping healthy is something we all need to think about and take personal responsibility for.

 - Getting 10 minutes of brisk walking into your day is a simple way to improve your health.

 - The Active 10 app can help you fit more walking into your day.

 Here are Public Health England's top tips for making a change:

-- Eat better: What you eat and how much, is so important for your health and your waistline.
+- Eat well: What you eat and how much, is so important for your health and your waistline.

-- Move more: Moving is good for your body and mind.
+- Get active: Moving is good for your body and mind.

 - Quit smoking: Stopping is one of the best thing you can do for your health

 - Drink less: Cutting back on alcohol is good for your health

 - Kickstart your health: Checking your body's most important systems are all running smoothly

 - Felling stressed?: Relaxing helps you feel good and function well